markfinger/python-webpack/README.md

 If you are using this library in a Django project, please refer to the [settings for Django projects](#settings-for-django-projects) section of the documentation.

-For non-Django systems, settings can be defined by importing `webpack.conf.settings` and calling its `configure` method with keyword arguments matching the name of the setting that you want to define.
+In normal python systems, settings can be defined by importing `webpack.conf.settings` and calling the `configure` method with keyword arguments matching the name of the setting that you want to define.
 For example

 ```